-Sensitivity is the level in volts (rms) or dBu (referred to 0.775Vrms) that is required to obtain full output power.
-As the output power varies with the load impedance, usually 4 ohms is usually taken as the reference.
+Sensitivity is the level in volts (rms.) or dBu (referred to 0.775Vrms) that are required to obtain full output power.
+As the output power varies with the load impedance, 4 ohms is usually taken as the reference.
+The table below gives input volts rms Versus gain for full output power @ 1% t.h.d, 1Khz sinewave.